redefine-cs/redefine-cs.github.io/index.md

 We believe in the power of *personalized* education as a meaningful way to sustainably impact learning and personal development.
 The **redefine** program will always use live instruction and encourage community-building through group-work whenever possible.
 Moreover, instruction will be supplemented by guest-speakers and talks that will highlight how computer science permeates many industries.

-The program is expected to run over two months, from late June to mid-August.
-Keep up-to-date with all our announcements by filling out the form [here](https://redefine-cs.github.io/interest).
+The program will run from June 24th until August 8th.
+The application deadline is **Wednesday, June 17th by 5:00pm your local time.** Apply [here](interest).
 We’re excited to hear from you!

 For more information about [the syllabus](syllabus) and [the program staff](staff), check out the links on the left.